Under the Licensing Act 2003:

 - We are required to keep a Licensing Register.

-From 6 April 2017 applicants must have the legal right to work in the UK in order to hold a personal licence and/or a premise licence (which includes sale of alcohol and/or late night refreshment), from that date proof of the right to work will be required.
+From 6 April 2017 applicants must have the legal right to work in the UK in order to hold a personal licence and/or a premises licence (which includes sale of alcohol and/or late night refreshment), from that date proof of the right to work will be required.